Registering post-1989 forest land

 - your own (or a forestry consultant's) geographic information system (GIS), or

-If you submit your own map, it must be in the form of a shapefile (an electronic file type used in digital mapping).
+If you submit your own map, it must be a shapefile.
+This is an electronic file type used in digital mapping.

 If you are using MPI's online mapping tool, you must apply online.
-Otherwise, you can choose between applying online or by mail.
+Otherwise, you can apply online or by mail.

 Remember, the name or names you want to register must be the same as those shown on the land title, or registered forest right/lease.